-1. Women or men 18 to 50 years of age 2.
+1. Women or men 18 to 50 years of age (inclusive) 2.
 Good general health with no clinically significant abnormalities as determined by medical history, physical examination, CBC, blood chemistry, urinalysis, and ECG.
-3. Negative urine drug and alcohol screens and negative serum pregnancy tests (for female subjects) at screening 4.
-Consent of female subjects to use a medically effective method of contraception throughout the entire study period and for 30 days after the subject completes the study.
-Medically effective methods of contraception that may be used by the subject include abstinence, use of diaphragm and spermicide, intrauterine device (IUD), condom and vaginal spermicide, hormonal contraceptives (subjects must be stable on hormonal contraceptives for at least the prior 3 months), surgical sterilization, and post-menopausal ( $\geq$ 2 years of amenorrhea).
+3. Negative urine drug and alcohol screens and negative serum pregnancy tests (for female subjects) at screening and admission/baseline visit.
+4. Consent of female subjects to use a medically effective method of contraception throughout the entire study period and for 30 days after the subject completes the study.
+Medically effective methods of contraception that may be used by the subject include abstinence, use of diaphragm and spermicide, intrauterine device (IUD), rings, condom and vaginal spermicide, hormonal contraceptives (subjects must be stable on hormonal contraceptives for at least 3 months prior to screening), surgical sterilization (hysterectomy, bilateral tubal ligation, hysteroscopic sterilization) and post-menopausal (≥ 2 years of amenorrhea).
 5. Ability to read, understand, and provide written informed consent that they understand the purpose of the study and procedures required for the study before enrolling in the study, and willingness to comply with all study procedures and restrictions.